2.How often do condoms burst?

-The studies do not agree on an exact rate overflow.
-Many studies on the effectiveness of condoms counted how often women whose partners used condoms for birth control and became pregnant.
-This "fee" failure includes cases where the couple did not use a condom every time they had intercourse or have used condoms incorrectly.
-Some studies included the times the condom was torn accidently by the people who used them.
-Studies in other countries, on overflow caused by defects in the condom itself show a burst rate ranging from 0% to 7%.
-In the United States, most studies show that the overflow rate is less than 2 for each 100 preservatives, probably for less than 1 100.
+Studies do not agree on an exact burst rate.
+Many studies on condom effectiveness have counted how often women whose partners used birth control condoms and became pregnant.
+This "failure rate" includes cases where the couple did not use a condom every time they had sex or used condoms incorrectly.
+Some studies have included the times when the condom was accidentally torn by the people who used them.
+Studies in other countries about overflow caused by defects in the condom itself show an overflow rate ranging from 0% to 7%.
+In the United States, most studies show that the overflow rate is less than 2 for each 100 condom, probably less than 1 for 100.

 (CDC Bulletin, 28 January 1993, also talking about the Truth About Condoms.)

 Studies have shown that condoms are effective 98 when used correctly.
-(Other studies show effectiveness even better) So if you are having sex, use a condom, and learn to use it.
-Use it correctly.
+(Other studies show effectiveness even better) So if you are having sex, use a condom, and learn to use a condom. use it correctly.

-On the other hand, there is convincing evidence that "inclusive education" or "based on reality" (the kind that we advocate) is effective.
-Countries like England, Wales, France and the Netherlands that have adapted to sex education based on the reality of the facts had the teen pregnancy rates reduced from two to seven times while sexual activity rates remain about the same (50-60 %)!
-(EF Jones et al, pregnancy "Teenager in developed countries: determinants and implications"..
-Policy birth control PROSPECTS, 17 (2), 1985, 53-63.)
+On the other hand, there is convincing evidence that "inclusive education" or "reality-based" (the kind we advocate) is effective.
+Countries such as England, Wales, France, and the Netherlands that have adapted to reality-based sex education have had adolescent pregnancy rates reduced from two to seven times although sexual activity rates remain approximately the same (50-60 %),!
+(EF Jones et al., Pregnancy "Teenager in developed countries: policy determinants and implications.")
+Birth control PERSPECTIVES, 17 (2), 1985, 53-63.)

 Editor's Note: The truth about condoms is that it can never be proven that the encouragement of sexual abstinence would be effective against HIV and AIDS.
 After my seroconversion I never connected with anyone else without the use of condoms and thanks to that I never transferred the virus to another host!

-You can learn more about these topics from your library or the network.
+You can get more information about these topics in your library or on the network.
 Here are some good places to look: